Group-26-COP4655/LibraryApp/README.md

         ```

    * Signup Screen
-      * (Create/POST) Add a User as a new row to the User table of the parse server
+      * (Create/POST) Add a user as a new row to the User table of the parse server
       ```swift
       let user = PFUser()
       user.username = usernameField.text